-In “Lagaan,” released internationally in 2001 as “Lagaan: Once Upon a Time in India,” the people of a small village in Victorian India stake their future on a game of cricket against their ruthless British rulers.
+In “Lagaan,” now celebrating 20 years since its international release as “Lagaan: Once Upon a Time in India,” the people of a small village in Victorian India stake their future on a game of cricket against their ruthless British rulers.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 Romantic, entertaining and a transporting crowdpleaser, “Lagaan” is also a historical drama that will expand your appreciation of the genre.

 Nominated in the Best Foreign Film category of the 74th Academy Awards, the epic period drama (and arguably one of the best sports films of all-time), grapples with race relations and social upheaval under the British Raj in 1893 India.